-Each member of your team strives to add value to your case by providing detailed analysis of the divorce or family law issue to find the best possible outcomes.
+Each member of our team strives to add value to your case by providing detailed analysis of the divorce or family law issue to find the best possible outcomes.
 If the outcome leads to court or a trial, our experienced trial attorney presents effective and persuasive arguments to best highlight your position.

 Taking an overly aggressive approach to your divorce or family law issue may feel like the right tactic.
 Consider the impact of such approach on your pocket book, your well-being, as well as your children’s well-being.
 This approach is generally more expensive and may not give you the results you want.
-We believe favorable approaches are considered, strategic, and firm tactics that putt your efforts into ensuring your rights are protected and settlements are fair and reasonable.
+We believe favorable approaches are considered, strategic, and firm tactics that put your efforts into ensuring your rights are protected and settlements are fair and reasonable.

 Divorce is a complicated and overwhelming process to go through to end a relationship that has become trying and stressful.
 It may be difficult to see the light at the end of the tunnel; it is there.

 We are here to get through the process as efficiently and satisfactory as possible, whether your divorce case must be handled in court or can be resolved amicably.